 As always, if you book your flights to Keflavík International Airport well ahead of traveling, you're more likely to bag a bargain.
 Even better: head to Iceland outside of the summer high season for cheaper flights.
-According to Skyscanner, the cheapest month to travel to Iceland is April.
+According to Skyscanner, the cheapest month to travel to the capital city of Reykjavík is December.

 If you’re traveling between North America and Europe, you can also visit Iceland as part of a few days' stopover at no extra cost on transatlantic flights with Icelandair.